Co-founder at Movinhand & Enrollhand

 Step 3: “Why should I choose you?”

 At this stage, you’re visible, accessible and responsive.
 You’ve shown what you’re all about and you have direct interest from prospective parents.
 Time for the hard sell?
 No. It’s time to listen.
 Let the parents tell their stories.
 Encourage them to ask questions, and provide them with the answers.
-Addressing concerns and making them comfortable with your daycare is essential.
 Once you’ve heard what they have to say, you’re able to position yourself as the best option by highlighting the strengths and benefits of your daycare.

 Action Plan: Be The Best Option

 You understand your prospect’s needs and now you need to provide solutions.
-Start by highlighting your school’s unique selling point.
+Start by highlighting your school’s unique selling proposition.
 Define your benefits and get the message out there.
-Everbrook Academy positions itself as a “21st-century preschool.”
-They highlight how they use technology to enhance the educational experience of the kids.

 As they say, ‘the proof is in the pudding’, and a tour of your daycare is the perfect opportunity to show prospective parents what you have to offer.
 Here’s how Bright Horizons uses social media to convince interested parents to visit their daycare.
 They provided a short video as a teaser.